awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 > phpize

+> mkdir BUILD

+> cd BUILD

+> ../configure --with-libmemcached-dir=&lt;path to libmemcached build directory&gt; --disable-memcached-sasl

+Alternately, if you are not using TLS, you can disable it by running:
-> ./configure --with-libmemcached-dir=&lt;path to libmemcached build directory&gt; --disable-memcached-sasl
+> ../configure --with-libmemcached-dir=&lt;path to libmemcached build directory&gt; --disable-memcached-sasl --disable-memcached-tls

 Note: If you want to enable igbinary support, checkout, compile, and install the upstream igbinary7 package https://github.com/igbinary/igbinary7, and append the option "--enable-memcached-igbinary" at the end of the "configure" command above.